 The woman who brings the greatest blessing is the one whose wedding arrangements are the most moderate.
 (Musnad Ahmad, 24595)

-In short: how easy it is for a husband to give the specified dower to his wife, will determine how much barakah (blessings) there will be in their marriage.
+How easy it is for a husband to give the specified dower to his wife, will determine how much barakah (blessings) there will be in their marriage.
 The mahr that is easy for one husband to pay, might be difficult for another, so it may vary according to each husband’s circumstances.

 We must remember that avoiding extravagance in wedding celebrations also ensures the retention of barakah.